F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

    |

    For example, to create a role for an EC2 service follow these steps:

-       1. In the navigation pane of the console, click :guilabel:`Roles` and then select :guilabel:`Create role`.
+   a.
+In the navigation pane of the console, click :guilabel:`Roles` and then select :guilabel:`Create role`.

-       2. Select the EC2 service that you will use for this role.
+   b.
+Select the EC2 service that you will use for this role.
 Then click :guilabel:`Next: Permissions`.

-       3. Click :guilabel:`Create policy` to open a new browser tab and then create a new policy.
+   c.
+Click :guilabel:`Create policy` to open a new browser tab and then create a new policy.

-       4. Select the EC2 service, expand :guilabel:`Write box` and select the :guilabel:`CreateRoute/ReplaceRoutes` boxes that you want the service to have.
+   d.
+Select the EC2 service, expand :guilabel:`Write box` and select the :guilabel:`CreateRoute/ReplaceRoutes` boxes that you want the service to have.

-       5. Specify the route-table resource ARN for the ReplaceRoute and CreateRoute action.
+   e.
+Specify the route-table resource ARN for the ReplaceRoute and CreateRoute action.

-       6. Add a route table ARN with the following syntax: ``arn:aws:ec2:region:account:route-table/route-table-id``
+   f.
+Add a route table ARN with the following syntax: ``arn:aws:ec2:region:account:route-table/route-table-id``

-       7. Optionally, add a Request Condition.
+   g.
+Optionally, add a Request Condition.

-       8. Choose :guilabel:`Review policy` then select :guilabel:`Create policy`.
+   h.
+Choose :guilabel:`Review policy` then select :guilabel:`Create policy`.

    .. image:: ../images/aws/AWSIAMRoleSummary.png

    |

-#.
-Assign an IAM role to each instance by navigating to **EC2 > Instances > Instance > Actions > Instance Settings > Attach/Replace IAM Role**
+2. Assign an IAM role to each instance by navigating to **EC2 > Instances > Instance > Actions > Instance Settings > Attach/Replace IAM Role**

    For example: